daniel70125/hair-salon/README.md

 <h3 align="center">Hair Salon</h3>

   <p align="center">
     This is a personal project I'm working on for a hair salon.
-I
+I'm hoping to have it done within 3 weeks which would be July 14th, 2022.
     <br />
     <a href="https://github.com/daniel70125/cia"><strong>Explore the docs »</strong></a>
     <br />